endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 (it's halftime lyric)

-While the above is not immediately related to our picks sources, it is not tangential either.
-The halfway point of the season seems like an appropriate time to see where we stand, how favorites have performed, and help judge the knowledge moving forward.
+While the above is not immediately linked to our picks' sources, it is not tangential either.
+The halfway point of the season seems like an appropriate time to see where we stand, who has under- or over-performed, and help recalibrate our knowledge and expectations moving forward.

 ATS/SUP ratio: overachievers & underachievers